Extended Analysis of Neutrino-Dark Matter Interactions with Small-Scale CMB Experiments: Results

-In a second step, we consider $N_{\rm eff}$ free to vary and report the constraints on the cosmological parameters at 68\% (and 95\% CL) in \autoref{tab2} for the temperature independent neutrino-dark matter cross-section case.
+In a second step, we consider $N_{\rm eff}$ free to vary and report the constraints on the cosmological parameters at 68\% (and 95\% CL) in \autoref{tab2} for the temperature independent $\nu$DM cross-section case.
 The reason behind the variation of the effective number of relativistic degrees of freedom at recombination, different from the expected $N_{\rm eff} = 3.044$, is that we can expect a contribution to this parameter for the interaction between DM and neutrinos.
 However, as we can easily see in \autoref{tab2} and \autoref{fig:2dneff}, this is not the case for all the combinations of datasets explored in this work.
 Indeed, the constraints on $N_{\rm eff}$ obtained in this scenario are the same obtained assuming a model without coupling between DM and neutrinos, i.e. a $\Lambda$CDM+$N_{\rm eff}$ model.
 This happens because $N_{\rm eff}$ is very strongly constrained by the CMB data, and the preferred mean value is slightly below the expected $3.044$.
 However, interestingly, all the features regarding the results on the coupling in \autoref{tab1} are still valid in this one parameter extension.

-In particular, we find only an upper limit for $\log_{10}u_{\nu DM}$ from Planck and Planck+BAO, while we have the same 1$\sigma$ indication for a non-vanishing $\nu$DM coupling by ACT as well as by its combination with BAO and the low-multipoles Planck data.
-We therefore obtain for the full dataset combination ACT+Planck+BAO data $\log_{10}u_{\nu DM}=-5.29^{+1.3}_{-0.81}$ at 68\% CL ($\log_{10}u_{\nu DM}<-4.21$ at 95\% CL).
+In particular, we find only an upper limit for $\log_{10}u_{\nu \rm{DM}}$ from Planck and Planck+BAO, while we have the same 1$\sigma$ indication for a non-vanishing $\nu$DM coupling by ACT as well as by its combination with BAO and the low-multipoles Planck data.
+We therefore obtain for the full dataset combination ACT+Planck+BAO data $\log_{10}u_{\nu \rm{DM}}=-5.29^{+1.3}_{-0.81}$ at 68\% CL ($\log_{10}u_{\nu \rm{DM}}<-4.21$ at 95\% CL).
 In the latter case the Bayes Factor weakly favors the interacting model against the model without interaction.

-In conclusion, a non-zero coupling between dark matter and neutrinos has a very robust 1$\sigma$ indication coming from the ACT CMB data (alone and in combination with Planck and BAO) and it is also favored by a Bayesian model comparison.
+In conclusion, a non-zero coupling between DM and neutrinos has a very robust 1$\sigma$ indication coming from the ACT CMB data (alone and in combination with Planck and BAO) and it is also favored by a Bayesian model comparison.
 This remains true both fixing and varying $N_{\rm eff}$.